alttch/eva3/doc/item_scripts.rst

 Bourne shell (bash).
 It is recommended to use dash or perl in the heavy loaded production systems to provide better startup speed.
-Experience has shown that the modern systems do not require the use of the lower-level languages compiled into executable files: it complicates the integration and servicing, on the other hand, the difference in the program operation is only a few milliseconds.
+Experience has shown that the modern systems do not require the use of the lower-level languages compiled into executable files: it complicates integration and servicing; on the other hand, the difference in program operation is only a few milliseconds.

-The script always the max execution time (timeout) specified in the item configuration (or default controller timeout).
-After that the system terminates the script operation: firstly - voluntary, by sending SIGTERM, then - forcibly by sending SIGKILL (this in-between time may be changed in the item configuration with param *term_kill_interval*)
+The script always has max execution time (timeout) specified in item configuration (or default controller timeout).
+After that the system terminates the script operation: firstly - voluntary, by sending SIGTERM, then - forcibly by sending SIGKILL (this in-between time may be changed in item configuration with param *term_kill_interval*)

 Script or program always gets the environment variables:

 * all variables from the controller var file (:ref:`uc_cvars<uc_cvars>` or :ref:`lm_cvars<lm_cvars>`)
 * **PATH** variable with additional EVA bin and xbin subfolders
-* **EVA_ITEM_ID** item ID which the script is being executed for
+* **EVA_ITEM_ID** item ID which the script is executed for
-* **EVA_ITEM_TYPE** item type: unit, sensor or lvar, (lvars can also be updated with a scripts)
+* **EVA_ITEM_TYPE** item type: unit, sensor or lvar, (lvars can also be updated with scripts)
 * **EVA_ITEM_GROUP** full item group
-* **EVA_ITEM_PARENT_GROUP** nearest parent group of the item (i.e.
-  building1/env/room1/temp1 - room1)
+* **EVA_ITEM_PARENT_GROUP** the nearest parent group of the item (e.g. building1/env/room1/temp1 - room1)
 * **EVA_ITEM_FULL_ID** full item ID
 * **EVA_ITEM_STATUS** current item status